HeX-Kiran/Top-100-Coders/profile/kiransurya@mulearn.md

 - 1:1 Mentor session with working proffessional for all the talents create a bright roadmap for learners.
 - Oraganise district level or sub district wise hackathons to bring out future stars.

+# Top 100 Finalist -  Proof of Work

+### About Me
+> I am a embedded software engineer with 2 years of industrial experiences.
+I am passionate about web and web technologies

+#### My Contribution:
+- We have built an automatic medical scribing system.My part of contribution include creating apis to create openAI model object and structure the prompt to produce an medical draft

+#### Key Contributions:
+-Our solution reduces the role of medical scribers or manual effort of doctors to draft the medical report

+#### Challenges Overcome
+- OpenAi,React and NodeJs is very new to me and i have explored a lot in these few hours.

+#### Future Enhancements:
+- A user interface to get the health analytics
+#### Final Thoughts:
+- The journey was very inspiring and with the motivation with my collegue i have learened a lot.

+---